Jezorko/Jezorko.github.io/_posts/2019-11-08-method-references-the-unpolished-gem-of-java-8.markdown

 ## How Method References could be even better

-As useful of a feature as Method References are, it surprises me that they are so limited.
+As useful as Method References are, it surprises me that they are so limited.
 It might be because they were not a priority for this release.

 Below, I present my two ideas on how they could be improved.